audiojs/audio/README.md

 //make sure there is no silence for the indicated range audio.trim(start?, end?, threshold?)

-//make sure there is silence for the indicated range audio.padStart(duration?) audio.padEnd(duration?)
+//make sure the duration of the fragment is ok audio.padStart(duration?, value?) audio.padEnd(duration?, value?)

-//change volume of audio
+//change volume of the range
 audio.gain(volume, start?, end?)

+//cancel values less then indicated threshold 0 audio.threshold(value, start?, end);

-//merge second audio into the first one at the indicated fragment audio.mix(otherAudio, start?, end?)
+//merge second audio into the first one at the indicated range audio.mix(otherAudio, start?, end?)

 //change sample rate to the new one audio.resample(sampleRate, how?)

 //upmix or downmix channels
-audio.map(channelsNumber, how?)
+audio.remap(channelsNumber, how?)

-//change play rate
-audio.scale(amount, start?, end?)
+//change play rate, pitch will be shifted audio.scale(amount, start?, end?)

 //apply per-sample processing
+audio.fill(value, start?, end?)
 audio.fill((value, n, channel) => value, start?, end?)

 //fill with 0